simpleanalytics/docs/_docs/55_events/01-introduction.md

 > This page is not published yet and is a work in progress

-To start working with events you need (or maybe already have) to install the embed script.
+If you haven't already done so, to start working with events you need to first install the embed script.

 {% comment %}
 ```html